hackz4life/hackz4life/README.md

   DO NOT talk to me if I have unfriended you, it was for a good reason, the world will keep spinning without me.
 I assure you.

-  I tend to get violent spurrs or Tendicies, I'd prefer you be on extreme caution when this happens.
+  I tend to get violent spurrs or Tendicie, I'd prefer you be on extreme caution when this happens.
 I will not hold back anything, and mostly come off as rude.

   [ PLEASE DO NOTE. ] I don't have any form of OSDD | ODD.
 I simply just like to refer myself as characters I enjoy and kin.
 Thank you.